mrinalkumarjha/GitDemo/README.md

 # Branching
 	git checkout -b updates  : It will create new branch and switch to updates branch.

+	To merge update branch to master first we need to switch to master branch then use command from master branch

+	git merge updates  : to merge updates branch changes to master

+	git branch -d updates  : to delete updates branch.

 # To list all branch